Robin Kelly: Political positions

+Kelly voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Syria

 In 2023, Kelly was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Personal life

-Kelly lives in Matteson with her husband, Nathaniel Horn.
-Kelly is a Nondenominational Protestant.
+Kelly lived in the Chicago suburb of Matteson, in a home she shared with her husband, Nathaniel Horn, until his death in August 2023.
+She currently resides in Lynwood.
+Kelly is a nondenominational Protestant.